 Eager to silence his Republican opponents after he became president, Buchanan dismissed Young and replaced him with Georgia Democrat Alfred Cumming in July 1857.
 Expecting discord with the Mormons regarding the switch, Buchanan also ordered 2,500 U.S. soldiers into the area.

 Young did not disappoint.
 In August, he mobilized the territorial militia, called the Nauvoo Legion.
 Because Buchanan had not notified Young about his dismissal before troops began arriving, Young assumed that the federal government was starting another episode of Mormon persecution.
 Young encouraged the territorial residents to burn their homes and destroy their crops, if necessary, to resist the federal invasion.
-When the militia began harassing the federal troops by stealing and destroying their supplies, Buchanan upped the ante and sent more soldiers to the territory.
+When the militia began harassing the federal troops by stealing and destroying their supplies, Buchanan doubled down and sent more soldiers to the territory.
 Although the confrontations produced few casualties on either side, turmoil plagued Utah for over a year.

 Hoping to avoid an escalation of violence, Young appealed to Thomas L. Kane, a Pennsylvanian friendly to Mormonism, to use his influence with Buchanan to negotiate a diplomatic solution.
 Buchanan, who was eager to put an end to the troubling predicament, agreed to let Kane travel to Utah as an unofficial mediator.